myk-exe/myk-exe/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on github.
-- 🌱 I’m currently learning java.
+- 🌱 I’m currently learning about technologies that intrests me.
-- 👯 I’m looking to collaborate on devlopers-day.
 - 🤔 I’m looking for help with my cloud skills.
 - 💬 Ask me about chess.
 - 📫 How to reach me: email :- dashore.mayank@gmail.com